mplspunk/tech-portfolio/docs/about.md

 title: About
 ---

-You can start your "About" page with an elevator pitch, one or two sentences about you!
-The rest of this page page can include a little bit about yourself.
-Some things you might include:

-1. Your current position
-1. Organizations you're involved with
-1. Your personal and professional values
-1. Hobbies or fun facts

-Write it in first (I) or third (Your Name Here) person.

-> Don't know what to write?
-Get a good friend to help!
-Set some time aside to soundboard.
+Hi there!

+My name is Chris.
+Here's a little bit about me.

+Experienced business analyst and data analyst in the area of Technology & Risk, focusing mainly on data privacy issues.
+Comfortable programming in Python, R, and Java.
+In a nutshell, I love to build things, and integrate privacy considerations into the design from the start.

+> Privacy vs. Transparency.
+Here's my [data trail](https://api.github.com/users/mplspunk/events/public).

 ## Current Role

-Graduate Student in Computer Science @ Georgia Tech
+Grad Student in Computer Science @ Georgia Tech

 ## Recognition